peteroupc/html3dutil/doc/tutorial-glmath.md

 ## Matrices <a id=Matrices></a>

-A matrix is a 16- or 9-element array that describes a transformation from one coordinate system to another.
+A matrix is a 16- or 9-element array that can describe a transformation from one coordinate system to another.
 Transformations include translation (shifting), scaling, and rotation.
 Functions dealing with matrices begin with "mat".